knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Part cooling fan now runs at 100% instead of 70%
  * Pause & filament change function
  * Automatic EEPROM initialization
- * Filament Runout Sensor can be temporarily deactivated in the menu
+ * Filament runout sensor can be temporarily deactivated in the menu
- * Power outage support
+ * Resumption of printing after a power failure (WiP)
- * Print bed size enlarged to 220 x 225 x 210 mm
+ * Print bed size expanded to 220 x 225 x 210 mm
- * Automatic slowdown in if the data is not received fast enough
+ * Automatic 'slowdown' if data does not flow fast enough
- * You don't have to do a basic configuration via GCODE.
- * You do not have to perform a factory reset
+ * Fully automatic hotend and ultrabase PID tuning

 ### What's better in coparison to other firmwares (bug fixes):
  * Tidy special menu